Huge numbers tune in to listen to court on Trump travel ban

-The 9th Circuit Court of Appeals livestreamed the audio to Wednesday’s arguments between lawyers for the state of Washington and from Trump’s Department of Justice.
+The San Francisco-based 9th Circuit Court of Appeals livestreamed the audio arguments between lawyers for the state of Washington and from Trump’s Department of Justice over the suspension of the nation’s refugee program and immigration from seven mostly Muslim countries.

 On YouTube alone over 136,000 people listened to the livestream at its peak.
 But the audio was also streamed on the Facebook and web pages of news outlets, and carried at least in part on CNN and MSNBC.
 Immediate figures for all those sources are not available, but they likely took the number of listeners well past a million.